Importance of Punctuation in Research Papers (Part 1)

 The Missing Comma

 Missing commas are common because writers are often afraid of overusing them, or using them incorrectly, and so they avoid them altogether.
-These leads to sentences which make little sense or which have ambiguous meaning.
+This results in sentences that make little sense or have an ambiguous meaning.
 These sentences all require commas:

 - The executive director who was known to be short-tempered told his subordinates that they needed to do better.